jonjanelle/APIExplorer/README.md

 # JSON API Explorer

-### Goals
+### Current Features
-* Provide a way to quickly explore the structure of web APIs that return JSON data
+* Provides a way to quickly explore the structure of data retrieved from a public JSON API.
+R's str() function is a good model for the intended functionality

-* Allow user to select which attributes should be returned in a query
+### To do
-* I have R's str() function in mind.
+* Allow user to select which attributes should be included in a more detailed summary